Meghanmalange/swe-3313-fall-2025-team-01/project-plan/resumes/Zion_Resume.md

 **Brick Breaker Game (Team Project) – Python, PyGame | Programming & Problem Solving I**

-- Collaborated with a 4-person team to design and develop a fully functional Brick Breaker game
+- Led a 4-person team to design and develop a fully functional Brick Breaker game
 - Implemented core gameplay mechanics (ball physics, collision detection, score tracking) in Python using PyGame
 - Delivered the project under tight deadlines and presented it to the class